The Six Best Horror Movies Of 2016 That Are Truly Scary

 10 Cloverfield Lane

 This film transcended the genre of horror and quickly became one of the most popular movies of 2016 upon its release.
 A large number of people who may typically stray away from scary movies went and saw this film, and they weren’t disappointed.
-The suspense of this film is two-fold: the intense moments of cat-and-mouse, and the audiences need to learn the truth.
+The suspense of this film is two-fold: the intense moments of cat-and-mouse and the audiences need to learn the truth.
 Is John Goodman’s character a psycho?
 And what’s outside the bunker?

 The Monster

 Perhaps no horror movie did a better job at character-building than this scary feature.
 This film seemingly came out of nowhere towards the end of 2016, and it was one of the horror gems that flew under the radar.
-The Monster is a throwback to monster-movies of the 30s and 40s, except it’s actually scary.
-With an emphasis on the characters’ stories, by the time the horror hits the screen the audience is emotionally invested on the outcome.
+The Monster is a throwback to monster movies of the 30s and 40s, except it’s actually scary.
+With an emphasis on the characters’ stories, by the time the horror hits the screen the audience is emotionally invested in the outcome.

 The Eyes of my Mother